jsdrupal/js-client/README.md

 ### client

 This is the client that would ship to npm.
-Run `yarn build` to generate it at `client/index.js`
+Run `yarn build` to generate it at `client/index.js`.
+Currently this is being automatically published to the GitHub npm package registry when you create a release (because we can delete it from GitHub, unlike npm :) ).

 ### docs